mfransham/mfransham.github.io-website-source/content/online-R-resources/_index.md

 [How to perform a meta-analysis with R](https://ebmh.bmj.com/content/22/4/153) by Balduzzi *et al.*: a short tutorial in the *Evidence-Based Mental Health* on doing meta-analysis with the package `meta`

 [R packages for meta-analysis](https://cran.r-project.org/view=MetaAnalysis): an overview of the myriad R packages available for meta-analysis

+### Survey analysis

+[Survey analysis in R](http://r-survey.r-forge.r-project.org/survey/): the homepage of the `survey` package, written and maintained by Thomas Lumley